hanling3/recipe-book/documents/discovery-and-planning.md

 5. Some students are not confident at cooking
 6. Sometimes students don’t remember the recipes they have used

-We identify 2 key problems that our team wants to address:
+We identified 2 key problems to address:
 1. Students don’t have too much time and money for cooking
 2. Students miss home food